New book by Professor Dedet: Epidemics: From the Black Death to COVID-19.

 ,

 Professor Jean-Pierre Dedet is a physician and microbiologist.
-He has been professor emeritus at the Faculty of Medicine of the University of Montpellier since 2010.
-Following his book "800 Years of Medical Education in Montpellier: the Oldest School of Medicine in the Western World," published last year to mark the 800th anniversary of the Faculty of Medicine, Professor Dedet returns with his new book, "Epidemic: From the Black Death to COVID-19,"* which deals with various epidemics throughout history.
+He has been a professor emeritus at the University of Montpellier’s School of Medicine since 2010.
+Following the publication last year of his book *800 Years of Medical Education in Montpellier: The Oldest School of Medicine in the Western World,” published last year to mark the 800th anniversary of the Faculty of Medicine, Professor Dedet is back with his new book, “Epidemic: From the Black Death to COVID-19”*, which explores various epidemics throughout history.

 The book:

-Professor Dedet's new book*, published by Dunod (EKHO collection), has been available since April 2021.
+Professor Dedet’s new book*, published by Dunod (EKHO series), has been available since April 2021.

-This book recounts the history of the greatest epidemics, placing them in their global context, both scientific and historical.
-It also offers us the opportunity to reflect on how epidemics arise and whether it is possible to anticipate them.
-The book also features a foreword by Françoise Barré-Sinoussi, winner of the 2008 Nobel Prize in Medicine and Physiology.
+This book recounts the history of the greatest epidemics, placing them in their broader scientific and historical context.
+It also offers us an opportunity to reflect on how epidemics arise and on the possibility of anticipating them.
+The book includes a foreword written by Françoise Barré-Sinoussi, winner of the 2008 Nobel Prize in Physiology or Medicine.

-Meeting with Jean-Pierre Dedet, Professor Emeritus of the Faculty and author of the book:
+An Interview with Jean-Pierre Dedet, Professor Emeritus at the Faculty and author of the book:

 In this new book, you address the topic of epidemics.
-Why did you want to tackle this subject?
+Why did you decide to tackle this subject?

-This book is a reissue of an earlier work entitled "Epidemics, from the Black Death to Influenza A/H1N1," published by Dunod in 2010.
-In light of the current health crisis, this older work has sparked renewed interest.
-Dunod then asked me to reissue the book and discuss the current epidemic, which I gladly accepted.
+This book is a reprint of an earlier work titled *Epidemics: From the Black Death to the A/H1N1 Flu*, published by Dunod in 2010.
+In light of the current health crisis, this earlier book has sparked renewed interest.
+Dunod then offered to republish the book and asked me to discuss the current epidemic, which I gladly accepted.

 How is the topic of epidemics addressed in your book?

-This book has a dual approach: first, to discussthe history of epidemics from a scientific perspective; to show what scientific progress has been made in the field of epidemiology throughout history.
-But it also discusses epidemics in history: what are the human, sociological, economic, cultural, and other consequences of an epidemic?
-How significant are past epidemics today?
+This book takes a two-pronged approach: first, it examinesthe history of epidemics from a scientific perspective; second, it highlights scientific advances in the field of epidemiology throughout history.
+But it also examines epidemics in historical context: What are the human, sociological, economic, and cultural consequences of an epidemic?
+How do past epidemics continue to influence the present?
 What factors contribute to the emergence of epidemics?
 How have they evolved throughout history?
-What is their status today?
+What is their current status?

 Who is this book intended for?

 This book is intended for the general public.
-Epidemics and their histories are explained in a simplified manner so that the book is accessible to all readers.
-The aim is to popularize the subject and try to give the public some perspective on epidemics in general and Covid-19 in particular.
+Epidemics and their histories are explained in simple terms so that the book is accessible to all readers.
+The goal is to make the subject more accessible and to help the public gain a broader perspective on epidemics in general and COVID-19 in particular.

-You asked Françoise Barré-Sinoussi to write the preface.
-Why?
+You asked Françoise Barré-Sinoussi to write the foreword.
+Why did you do that?

 I worked at the Pasteur Institute for 20 years, which allowed me to meet many people in the field.
-I had already called on Luc Montagnier for my book "Microbiology, from its origins to emerging diseases," published in 2007.
-Françoise Barré-Sinoussi specializes in the AIDS epidemic, which earned her the Nobel Prize in Medicine and Physiology in 2008.
-So it seemed obvious to me to call on her.
-This book is a bit of a link between my career at Pasteur and Montpellier!
+I had already consulted Luc Montagnier for my book*Microbiology: From Its Origins to Emerging Diseases*,published in 2007.
+Françoise Barré-Sinoussi specializes in the AIDS epidemic, for which she was awarded the Nobel Prize in Physiology or Medicine in 2008.
+So it seemed obvious to me to ask her to contribute.
+This book serves as a sort of bridge between my career at the Pasteur Institute and my time in Montpellier!

 What are your plans for the future?